LSD dose description appears below.

 25 ug to 75 ug.
 A threshold/mild experience.
 A mild mood altering experience, with mild euphoria.
 Visual hallucinations are limited to color sensations, mild "breathing" effect, and psychedelic color flashes, especially when viewing bright objects like computer monitors or phones.
 Main trip may last four to six hours, but comedown may extend to standard length.

 75 ug to 150 ug.
 A substantial experience.
 All phases of the LSD experience described above experienced.
 At lower range, hallucinations limited to a breathing effect, strong psychedelic colors, mild visual hallucinations (e.g., objects appear distorted).
 At the higher end of range, full hallucinations, with object appearing that do not exist, substantial distortion of actual objects, strong swaying of objects like trees, cartoon-like images.
 Sense of self intact; standard logic still applying, but self-judgment and fear/anxiety greatly reduced.

 150 to 200 ug.
 Beautiful colors are everywhere, with stronger visual hallucinations overall.
 Closed eye visuals are very apparent.
 Life changing, spiritual experiences or realization may occur.
 Anxiety may occur.

 200 to 300 ug.
-This dose is the dose Albert Hoffman, the creator of LSD tried when he first dosed himself to see what LSD's effects were like.
 The peak of this trip can be very intense or even scary but like any LSD trip, once the peak effects are over, a state of contentment may follow.
-Closed eye visuals are very strong at this dose.
+Sense of self remains intact, but irrational thoughts and obsessive thought patterns may arise, including “thought loops” or “looping”.
+Panic about one’s own safety, of the safety of loved ones, may occur.
+Closed-eye visuals are very strong at this dose.

 300 to 400 ug.
 Strong visuals, loss of sense of self/ego dissolution begins.
 Standard logic may no longer apply at points.
 Visuals are intense.
 May be difficult to walk or understand normal day to day activities.